What is deep learning?

 - Aerospace and military.
 Deep learning is being used to detect objects from satellites that identify areas of interest, as well as safe or unsafe zones for troops.

 - Industrial automation.
-Deep learning is improving worker safety in environments like factories and warehouses by providing services that automatically detect when a worker or object is getting too close to a machine.
+Deep learning is improving worker safety in environments like factories and warehouses by providing services through industrial automation that automatically detect when a worker or object is getting too close to a machine.

 - Adding color.
 Color can be added to black-and-white photos and videos using deep learning models.
 In the past, this was an extremely time-consuming, manual process.